anup26x11x2006/Face-Ditecter/README.md

-# FACE-DITECTER MADE BY ANoP.
+# FACE-DITECTER MADE BY ANooP.